Microsoft Corporation (MSFT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for MSFT is $284.96, which is $22.58 above than the current price.
-The public float for MSFT is 7.44B, and at present, short sellers hold a 0.48% of that float.
-The average trading volume of MSFT on February 17, 2023 was 30.72M shares.
+The average price suggested by analysts for MSFT is $284.96, which is $27.96 above the current market price.
+The public float for MSFT is 7.44B, and currently, shorts hold a 0.48% of that float.
+The average trading volume for MSFT on February 21, 2023 was 30.81M shares.

+Understanding the 2.52% Volatility Levels of Microsoft Corporation’s (MSFT) Stock in the Past 30 Days

-MSFT stock saw an increase of -0.56% in the past week, with a monthly gain of 11.17% and a quarterly increase of 8.34%.
-The volatility ratio for the week is 1.95%, and the volatility levels for the last 30 days are 2.55% for Microsoft Corporation (MSFT).
-The simple moving average for the last 20 days is 3.00% for MSFT stock, with a simple moving average of 3.37% for the last 200 days.
+The stock of Microsoft Corporation (MSFT) has seen a -1.92% decrease in the past week, with a 11.27% rise in the past month, and a 6.76% gain in the past quarter.
+The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 2.52% for MSFT.
+The simple moving average for the last 20 days is 0.79% for MSFT stock, with a simple moving average of 1.80% for the last 200 days.

 Analysts’ Opinion of MSFT